Crowned eagle: Behavior

 In disposition, the crowned eagle is considered nervous, constantly alert and on edge.
 They are quite different from the oft-stately open country eagles such as the Aquila species.
-In their training and management, crowned eagles are perhaps more reminiscent of northern goshawks (Accipiter gentilis) than Aquila eagles.
+In their training and management, crowned eagles are perhaps more reminiscent of a Goshawk (Accipiter gentilis) than Aquila eagles.
 Some linkage has been made between forest-dwelling habits and having a curious and edgy disposition amongst various raptorial birds.
 Ironically considering their otherwise hyperactive behavior, the main hunting techniques of crowned eagle require long periods of inactivity, spent sitting on a perch.
 Mature crowned eagles are reportedly nearly fearless towards humans and, unless shy from prior interactions, unusually prone to treat humans aggressively.
 Crowned eagles can nest around developed areas, including in the vicinity of quite suburban, developed areas (such as in view of apartment or office buildings), so long as prey is abundant and accessible and the habitat provides enough mature vegetation to facilitate nest building and hunting activities.
 Some biologists consider this species highly intelligent, cautious, independent and inquisitive when compared to other accipitrids.
 In falconry, crowned eagles cannot be induced to direct their hunting instinct towards large prey by increasing their hunger, as is done with Aquila eagles, for example.
 In the context of human interaction, wild, adult crowned eagles are quite the opposite of the martial eagle, which are typically very wary and tends to shun any variety of human activity.
 However, young crowned eagles in their post-fledging stage differ greatly in behavior from independent or adult eagles.
 Amongst post-fledging eagles in a semi-captive state, it has been noted that they border on helpless in terms of feeding and defending themselves compared to other accipitrids and are even described as "cowardly", unwilling to even simulate attacking prey until many months after fledging.
 This implies a learning element occurs in wild crowned eagles during their exceptionally long post-fledging period.
 Crowned eagles are reportedly variable in temperament as individuals to a degree greater than that found in most other raptors.